-Standardized Testing for a Student Enrolled Above Grade Level
+Standardized Testing for a Student Enrolled Above Grade Level course assessments in mathematics, reading/language arts, or science prior to high school.

 If a student in grades 3-8 is enrolled in a class or course intended for students above his or her current grade level in which the student will be administered a state-mandated assessment, the student will be required to take an applicable state-mandated assessment only for the course in which he or she is enrolled, unless otherwise required to do so by federal law.